Public events

 Amsab-ISG - Ghent

-Back to Start? takes you playfully through a hundred years of leisure history.
-To mark Heritage Day —themed " Game on! "— we delved into our collection to find historical images and authentic games that demonstrate how leisure time—and the way we think about it—has changed over the years.
+Back to start? takes you playfully through a hundred years of leisure history.
+Based on Heritage Day – with the theme game on! - We delved into our collection in search of historical images and authentic games that show how free time – and the way we think about it – has changed over the years.

 Formation: The Hidden Stories of Refugees During the First World War